China authorities arrest 2 for smashing shortcut through Great Wall with excavator

 The area of the breach was a broken-down section far from the restored segments most Chinese and foreign tourists are familiar with.

-State media showed a dirt road cut through a the wall against a rural landscape in Youyu County, hundreds of kilometers (miles) west of Beijing, and identified the suspects as a 38-year-old man surnamed Zheng and a 55-year-old woman surnamed Wang.
-The pair wanted a shorter route for some construction work they were doing in nearby towns, the reports said.
+The government of Youyu County, hundreds of kilometers (miles) west of Beijing showed a dirt road cut through a section of the wall against a rural landscape, along with the two suspects, identified as a 38-year-old man surnamed Zheng and a 55-year-old woman surnamed Wang.

+The pair wanted a shorter route for some construction work they were doing in nearby towns, the government report said.

+The section lies in Shanxi province at the western extreme of the wall, parts of which was constructed 2,000 years ago.
+It’s relatively well preserved and holds “important preservation and research value,” the local government said.

 China places immense pride in the system of towers and connecting walls wide enough for carriages to pass that stretch approximately 8,850 kilometers (5,500 miles), built mainly during the Ming dynasty that lasted until 1644.